oracle-devrel/oci-code-editor-samples/java-samples/graalvmee-java-hello-world/README.md

 # Java Hello World with GraalVM Enterprise in OCI Code Editor

 This sample shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Code Editor.
-This sample uses a simple hello world Java application built with GraalVM Enterprise Native Image and JDK.
+This sample uses a simple hello world Java application built with GraalVM Enterprise Native Image and JDK (Java Development Kit).

 ## What is GraalVM?